One of the most misunderstood verses in the Bible is Matthew 7:1 – “Judge not, lest ye be judged.”

 If a politician tells a lie or breaks a promise, are we not to judge that as wrong?

-If someone steals our car, should we not declare that to be wrong?
+If someone stole our dog, should we not declare that to be wrong?

 If someone says something racist, are we not to say anything?